hanishkvc/prgs-docs-spreadsheetkvc/README.md

 lines, so that the user can continue to edit the overflowing edit buffer, as it will be with in the screen now.

+Merge editAnywhere branch into master branch, as the edit anywhere in the edit buffer related logic has been handled reasonably now.
+This also brings in few of the other updates/cleanups/ fixes mentioned before into the main branch now.

 ## Vasudhaiva Kutumbakam (the World is One Family)